em32-rs/wg/README.md

 Note that some names resurface in newer series
 (e.g. there are now EFM32GG12 family that bears little resemblance with the original EFM32GG series);
-check the individual device support crates for details on which ordering codes they relate to.
+check the individual PACs for details on which ordering codes they relate to.
-Features of the HAL that are limited to a particular series will often refer to the device support crates they require.
+Features of the HAL that are limited to a particular series will often refer to the PACs they require.

 ## Workings